-Linux Mint software center has got a new intuitive user interface which is easy to use for all the Linux users.
+Linux Mint software center has a new intuitive user interface that is easy to use for all Linux users.
 You can install software with a single click and browse or search it by various categories.
-Moreover, now it provides a well-integrated flatpak app support that means you can now install software from Flathub remaining inside the software manager.
+Moreover, now it provides a well-integrated flatpak app support, which means you can now install the software from Flathub remaining inside the software manager.

-Like Ubuntu and any other popular Linux distros, Linux Mint has a large online community who always ready to help the new users in case of any problem faced.
-Moreover, as Linux Mint is based on Ubuntu, so many Ubuntu problems and solutions are also similarly applicable for Linux Mint too.
+Like Ubuntu and any other popular Linux distros, Linux Mint has a large online community that is always ready to help new users in case of any problem.
+Moreover, as Linux Mint is based on Ubuntu, many Ubuntu problems and solutions are also similarly applicable for Linux Mint.

 The Last Words

-Linux Mint is the best Windows like Linux distros out there in the market.
+Linux Mint is the best Windows-like Linux distros out there in the market.
 If you want to introduce someone to the world of Linux, you can refer him to use this distro as it provides a smooth transition for a newbie.
-It’s a fork of Ubuntu, but in many cases, it excels in all task.
-In a PC, it Just works out of the box.
-Linux Mint is elegant, smooth, and stable Linus distros for both the beginner and advanced users.
-If you have installed or having a system with this distro, you may like to follow the best things to do with Linux Mint.
+It’s a fork of Ubuntu, but in many cases, it excels in all tasks.
+In a PC, it just works out of the box.
+Linux Mint is elegant, smooth, and stable Linus distros for both beginner and advanced users.
+If you have installed or have a system with this distro, you may follow the best things to do with Linux Mint.